 Secure Your Load!
 It's the law.
 California State Vehicle Code Sections 23114 and 23115 require that loads be properly covered or secured in a manner that prevents any part of a load from falling out of a vehicle.
 On September 22, 2020, the County Board of Supervisors approved charging a fee of $25 per load, effective November 1, 2020, for unsecured loads at the North Area Recovery Station (NARS) or the Kiefer Landfill.
 The fee is intended to encourage customer compliance with State law in order to reduce roadside littering, and will provide some revenue to help offset the County's costs to clean up roadside litter and illegal dumping.
 For the first six months from November 1, 2020 to April 30, 2021, the Department of Waste Management & Recycling (DWMR) provided educational outreach to customers who use these facilities to inform them of this law and the new $25 fee.
 Beginning May 1, 2021, the $25 fee is being charged on unsecured loads at Kiefer Landfill and NARS.
 You can secure your load by using tarps, straps, rope, bungee cords or netting.
 Keep the load secured until reaching the tipping area.
 This prevents littering on site.

 Treated Wood Waste: (fence posts, railroad ties, pilings, decking, etc.,): Effective April 5, 2021, treated wood waste, which is any wood that has been treated with chemical preservatives, is accepted for disposal at Kiefer Landfill.
 Residents are reminded to keep treated wood waste separate from any other items in their load.
-Commercial generators/haulers/transporters are required to obtain a Department of Toxic Substances variance.
-Visit DTSC to determine if you need a variance, and if so, what type.
+As of August 31, 2021, new standards have been put in place for commercial generators/haulers/transporters.
+For more information on these standards, visit the DTSC page on Treated Wood Waste.
 Kiefer Landfill facility fees will apply.
 Treated wood waste is not accepted at the North Area Recovery Station.